samschott/desktop-notifier/docs/index.rst

         },
     )

 Note that some platforms may not support all options.
-For instance, some Linux Desktop environments may not support notifications with buttons. macOS, does not support manually setting the app icon or name.
-Instead, both always determined by the application which calls the code.
-This will be Python when used interactively or any app name when run from a frozen app bundle.
+For instance, some Linux desktop environments may not support notifications with buttons. macOS does not support manually setting the app icon or name.
+Instead, both are always determined by the application which uses the Library.
+This can be Python itself, when used interactively, or a frozen app bundle when packaged with PyInstaller or similar solutions.
 Any options or configurations which are not supported by the platform will be silently ignored.

 Execution of callbacks requires a running event loop.
 On Linux, it requires a running `asyncio <https://docs.python.org/3/library/asyncio.html>`__ loop and on macOS it